 If you could recommend one thing to do in Cornwall to a visitor what would it be?

-Explore the moor! it is truly breathtaking and continuously changing, it has so much history and is the most incredible landscape, wildlife and of course ...wind pruned trees!
+Explore the moor!
+It is truly breathtaking and continuously changing, it has so much history and is the most incredible landscape, wildlife and of course ...wind pruned trees!

 What is your favourite item in your print shop at the moment?